-Of 483 large-cap stocks and exchange-traded funds in my analytical universe, nine broke beyond their 20-day price channels, two to the upside and seven to the downside.
+Of 496 large-cap stocks and exchange-traded funds in my analytical universe, two broke beyond their 20-day price channels, both to the upside.
+None survived initial screening.

 The stocks in my analytical universe all have analyst coverage through the stock-ranking company Zacks Investment Research.
 Not all of the exchange-traded funds are so covered.